×

 Je suis désolé(e) de ne pas être arrivé à l’heure.
 (I am sorry for not having arrived on time.)

-Beyond the Basics: How to Make the Most of the French Infinitive
+How to Practice the French Infinitive

 • Quiz yourself.
 Correctly employing the French infinitive requires you to acquire a firm grasp on verb-pronoun pairings.
 While many such pairings exist in English, learners of the French language must remain aware that different pronouns are used in each language.